project-ocre/project-ocre.github.io/docs/quickstart/first-app/dev-environment/index.md

 This section covers common issues you might encounter when setting up your development environment, along with their solutions.

 - If you encounter errors opening the dev container, you likely need to authenticate with the GitHub Container Registry.
 Follow the authentication steps in the [GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).

+---

+## Next Steps

+Once you're set up your development environment, head over to the [Building And Deploying Your First Container](../first-container) page to learn how to build and deploy your first container using Ocre.